 Kell-Shucks!
-You had an job there.
+You had an easy job there.
 Breaking a police strike is velvet compared to subduing a nation of armed peasants.
 Hold your hobby-horse, Kal, and don't get a swelled head.
-Calles was up against swelled head Calles was up against it.
+Calles was up against it.
 He was using the troops to break strikes and drive the peasants off the lands they took from the big landlords, just as we told him to.
 Something was going to break.
-Then it was agreed that I should make a threatening statement and Calles would come back like a broncho and the workers and peasants would think Calles was raising the dickens with the "imperialists of Wall Street," as those damn Communists call us
+Then it was agreed that I should make a threatening statement and Calles would come back like a broncho and the workers and peasants would think Calles was raising the dickens with the "imperialists of Wall Street," as those damn Communists call us.